Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Experiments with synthetic data

-Figure~\ref{fig:exp-zipf-marginal} compares the performance of the conformal method to those of the three benchmarks on the Zipf data.
-All methods achieve marginal coverage~\eqref{eq:marginal-coverage}, with the exception of the Bayesian approach whose prior is misspecified in this case.
-The length of the confidence intervals indicates the classical bound is very conservative, while the bootstrap and conformal methods provide relatively informative bounds, particularly when $a$ is larger and hash collisions become rarer.
-The standard errors are be too small to be clearly visible in this figure, and hence they are omitted.
+Figure~\ref{fig:exp-zipf-marginal} compares our method to three benchmarks on the Zipf data.
+All methods achieve marginal coverage~\eqref{eq:marginal-coverage}, with the exception of the Bayesian approach whose prior does not match the true data distribution in this case, especially when the tail parameter $a$ is small.
+As expected, the classical approach turns out to be very conservative, while the bootstrap and conformal methods provide relatively informative confidence intervals, particularly when the tail parameter $a$ is larger and hash collisions become rarer.

-These results also show our conformal intervals can be the shortest among all alternatives, especially if implemented with the adaptive conformity scores.
-This should not be surprising because the bootstrap may not be optimal for the non-linear CMS-CU algorithm.
-Figure~\ref{fig:exp-zipf-conditional} compares the performance of all confidence intervals in these experiments stratified by the true empirical frequency of each random query.
-These results show that our method applied with adaptive conformity scores leads to much tighter confidence intervals for common queries, as the underlying machine learning model is able to powerfully leverage the non-linear nature of the CMS-CU.
-Further, Figure~\ref{fig:exp-zipf-conditional} confirms that Algorithm~\ref{alg:conformal-sketch-frequency} can construct reliable confidence intervals for both rarer and more common queries, as it controls frequency-conditional coverage~\eqref{eq:conf-int-cond}

-Supplementary results reported in Appendix~\ref{app:figures} show the CMS-CU leads to more precise queries with all methods compared to the vanilla CMS; see Figure~\ref{fig:exp-zipf-sketch}.
-Figure~\ref{fig:exp-zipf-cms} confirms that conformal lower bounds no longer have a clear advantage over the bootstrap ones if the data are sketched with the vanilla CMS instead of the CMS-CU.
-In fact, although the conformal intervals obtained with the adaptive conformity scores can be a little shorter than the bootstrap ones even for the vanilla CMS, the latter have the advantage of (approximately, in the limit of large samples) satisfying an even stronger frequency-conditional coverage property equivalent to~\eqref{eq:conf-int-cond} with bins of size 1~\citep{ting2018count}.
-Analogous results for the experiments with Pitman-Yor process data are also in Appendix~\ref{app:figures}; see Figures~\ref{fig:exp-pyp-marginal}--\ref{fig:exp-pyp-cms}.
+The conformal intervals produced by Algorithm~\ref{alg:conformal-sketch-frequency} are the shortest among all alternatives, especially if they use adaptive conformity scores.
+The standard errors are omitted because they are relatively small but would clutter the display.
+Further, Figure~\ref{fig:exp-zipf-conditional} stratifies the results of Figure~\ref{fig:exp-zipf-marginal} based on the true frequency of each random query.
+This shows that Algorithm~\ref{alg:conformal-sketch-frequency} produces valid inferences for both rarer and more common queries, at least within the resolution level considered here.
+This should not be surprising given that our method controls the frequency-conditional coverage defined in~\eqref{eq:conf-int-cond}.
+Note that this notion of frequency-conditional coverage would not necessarily be satisfied if the conformal confidence intervals were constructed using Algorithm~\ref{alg:conformal-sketch}, which guarantees only marginal coverage~\eqref{eq:marginal-coverage}, instead of Algorithm~\ref{alg:conformal-sketch-frequency}; see Figure~\ref{fig:exp-zipf-conditional-1bin} in Appendix~\ref{app:figures}.